-- A pecuniary interest is an interest that you have in a matter because of a reasonable likelihood or expectation of appreciable financial gain or loss to you or a person referred to in clause 4.3. - You will not have a pecuniary interest in a matter if the interest is so remote or insignificant that it could not reasonably be regarded as likely to influence any decision you might make in relation to the matter, or if the interest is of a kind specified in clause - For the purposes of this Part, you will have a pecuniary interest in a matter if the pecuniary interest is: - a) your interest, or - b) the interest of your spouse or de facto partner, your relative, or your partner or employer, or - c) a company or other body of which you, or your nominee, partner or employer, is a shareholder or member. - 4.4 For the purposes of clause 4.3: - a) Your "relative" is any of the following: - your parent, grandparent, brother, sister, uncle, aunt, nephew, niece, lineal descendant or adopted child - your spouse's or de facto partner's parent, grandparent, brother, sister, uncle, aunt, nephew, niece, lineal descendant or adopted child - the spouse or de facto partner of a person referred to in paragraphs (i) and (ii).
+- A pecuniary interest is an interest that you have in a matter because of a reasonable likelihood or expectation of appreciable financial gain or loss to you or a person referred to in clause 4.3. - You will not have a pecuniary interest in a matter if the interest is so remote or insignificant that it could not reasonably be regarded as likely to influence any decision you might make in relation to the matter, or if the interest is of a kind specified in clause - For the purposes of this Part, you will have a pecuniary interest in a matter if the pecuniary interest is: - a) your interest, or - b) the interest of your spouse or de facto partner, your relative, or your partner or - a company or other body of which you, or your nominee, partner or employer, is a shareholder or member. - 4.4 For the purposes of clause 4.3: - a) Your "relative" is any of the following: - your parent, grandparent, brother, sister, uncle, aunt, nephew, niece, lineal descendant or adopted child - ii) your spouse's or de facto partner's parent, grandparent, brother, sister, uncle, aunt, nephew, niece, lineal descendant or adopted child - the spouse or de facto partner of a person referred to in paragraphs (i) and (ii). - "de facto partner" has the same meaning as defined in section 21C of the Interpretation Act 1987.